 Cons: Ads need to align with TikTok’s quirky, experimental style – you’ll almost certainly need to design new content.
 The format also doesn’t allow for campaign flexibility.

-This format appears immediately after a user opens the app, “taking over” the opening screen.
-Once opened, the brand has the option of bringing users somewhere else, whether it’s a TikTok profile or your website.
+Branded Takeover ads are TikTok ads that appear immediately when a user opens the app, making it virtually unmissable.
+Ads can also appear in the For You page as videos, GIFs, or still images.
+Once opened, the brand has the option of directing users somewhere else, whether it’s their TikTok profile or website.

 Pros: Disruptive ads like this are proven to be hard to ignore.